-See Teacher Contract.
+See Teacher Contract / Staff agreement form.

 TEACHER EVALUATION

 Personal and professional goals are to be discussed with the principal.
 The principal should use the form, "Goals Progress Survey" and "Individual Improvement Plan".
 The Teacher Assessment Criteria form is used by the principal for observation of the teacher in the classroom.